itsluminous/BankrollTracker/README.md

 ## Environment Variables

-You need to set the following environment variables for the application to connect to Supabase:
+You need to set the following environment variables for the application to connect to Supabase and for proper password reset redirects:

 *   `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase Project URL.
 *   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase Anon Public Key.
+*   `NEXT_PUBLIC_APP_URL`: The public URL of your deployed application (e.g., `https://my-balance-tracker.vercel.app`).
+This is used for password reset email redirects.

 For local development, create a `.env.local` file in the root of your project and add these variables:

 ```
 NEXT_PUBLIC_SUPABASE_URL="YOUR_SUPABASE_PROJECT_URL"
 NEXT_PUBLIC_SUPABASE_ANON_KEY="YOUR_SUPABASE_ANON_PUBLIC_KEY"
+NEXT_PUBLIC_APP_URL="http://localhost:3000" # Or your local development URL
 ```

 ## Getting Started